cmichi/stellar-slack-payment-notifications/README.md

 ![Animation](https://github.com/cmichi/stellar-slack-subscriptions/raw/master/images/animation.gif)

-I am building this Slack App for the [Stellar Build Challenge](https://www.stellar.org/lumens/build/) of March 2018.
+I have built this Slack App for the [Stellar Build Challenge](https://www.stellar.org/lumens/build/) of March 2018.

 _Project Status:_ Works.
 I'm in the process of finishing it